JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 systemctl is-active say-hi
 ```

-Disable your service from boot,
+Disable your service from starting at boot,

 ```bash
 sudo systemctl disable say-hi